• Facebook

 Transition requirements describe the capabilities of the solution needed during transforming the current state of the product to a new one.
 Data conversion, business continuity can relate to this category of requirements.

 At the end of Discovery, stakeholders understand the needs of end-users, receive documents with improved requirements, estimation of time and money to be invested in the project development.
-Matrices, data analytics tools, prototyping, scope modeling, and other techniques help companies present the product owner with the following deliverables of the Discovery process:
+Naturally, matrices, data analytics tools, prototyping, scope modeling, and other techniques help companies present the product owner with the following deliverables of the Discovery process:

 • Assessed and approved project idea;